rapka/polemics-md/billionaire-burner.md

 ![Photo of John Paul DeJoria and his various businesses](images/billionaire-burner/dejoria-header.png)

-Like most of the Internet, I've been captivated by the recent flooding at Burning Man.
-While reading up on the last few years of the festival, I discovered that Burning Man featured a controversial installment from 2016 to 2018 in the form of a decommissioned Boeing 747.
+Like most of the Internet, I've been captivated by the recent flooding at the 2023 Burning Man festival.
+While reading up on the last few years of the festival, I discovered that past Burning Man events featured a controversial installment in the form of a decommissioned Boeing 747 jet.
 This jet, dubbed "Camp 747" by a group of organizers called Big Imagination, was bought to Black Rock City from an airplane boneyard and turned into a music venue.

 ![Camp 747 in 2017](images/billionaire-burner/747-2.png)
 *(Camp 747 in 2017.
 Photo credit: Big Imagination's [Instagram](https://www.instagram.com/p/BXEWt9Fgntp/))*